Cowichan Winter Cocktail Recipes

 They’re also selling custom-made Mulled Wine Packs complete with everything you need to make your own festive mulled wine at home, including a bottle of their Wild Blackberry and their On the Mark.
-You can also order online for contactless pickup.

 Holiday Cider Fondue For Two & Cherri Berri Cocktail from Merridale Cidery & Distillery

 Merridale Cidery & Distillery’s on-site Farm Store is chock full of great, housemade local products that are perfect for making festive cocktails and dishes at home.

 From homemade jams and sauces, to mulling spice packs, you’ll find a variety of products to bring the flavours of Cowichan home with you.